ClusterCockpit/cc-doc/content/en/docs/webinterface/filters.md

 {{< alert >}}*Please note:* Not available in all views!{{< /alert >}}

 Quickly select a preconfigured range of job start times.
 Will display as named [start time filter]({{< ref "#starttime" >}} "Starttime Filter").

+When the returned URL is copied and shared, and the named filter value will transfer over.

 *Options:* `Last 6 hours, Last 24 hours, Last 7 Days, Last 30 Days`